WHAT'S THE FREQUENCY, KENNETH?

 the project, 20 to 13.

+Of course, no good project should get sent to an early grave by well-meaning but architecturally underinformed citizens.
 But a critic is a critic — not a designer and certainly not a politician.
 The lines that separate these mutually dependent spheres of activity can be difficult to see.
 But the lines are there, and unless Ouroussoff guards them with the utmost vigilance and jealousy, his readers will have no way of knowing when he is being sincere; and the trust they invest in him to help them make informed decisions will vanish into the ether.

 The problem with Ouroussoff's approach to 980 Madison is that he never really addressed his whole readership.
 Rather, he appeared to write as an eleventh-hour peace negotiator with an ax to grind and only a few column inches to grind it on.
 His goal was to get Foster's design built by telling a small group of warring stakeholders how all of them could have their cake and eat it too.
 If the public learned something by reading over his shoulder, that would be a bonus.